OlaBannan/Ola-Bannan/README.md

 <br>

 - 👋 Hi, I'm Ola
-- 🔭 Computer Science graduate with passionate about Data Science and Algorithms
+- 🔭 Computer Science graduate with passionate about data Science and algorithms
 - 👩‍💻 Proactive, dynamic and multi-skilled programmer
 - 🌱 I’m currently improving my data structure and algorithm skills
 - ⚡ Fun fact: Interested in the topics of motivation and psychology